Henrietta Lacks High School Day

-The Johns Hopkins East Baltimore Community Affairs and Johns Hopkins Institute for Clinical and Translational Research hosted the first official Henrietta Lacks Baltimore City Youth Symposium Monday, March 24, 2014.
+The Johns Hopkins East Baltimore Community Affairs and Johns Hopkins Institute for Clinical and Translational Research hosted the first official Henrietta Lacks High School Day in March of 2014.

 Video by Joshua Franzos